 How are credit scores calculated?

-These five variables affect your credit score.
+These variables affect your credit score.

 • Payment history: Whether you pay your bills in full and on time, any missed payments and how long you owed money.